Deep-Abstract/sql_saying/README.md

-# sql saying : An Convenient SQL Wrapper
+# sql saying : A Convenient SQL Wrapper

 `sql saying` is a lightweight MySQL wrapper using [pymysql](https://github.com/PyMySQL/PyMySQL).
 It's for the people who're trying to develop projects with database operations in a fast and graceful way.